christianhaitian/PortMaster/ports.md

 Title="Undertale ."
 Desc="Undertale loader.
 You must have a copy of Undertale Linux version assets copied to the ports/undertale/assets folder.
 For more info on the setup needs, see https://github.com/christianhaitian/arkos/wiki/ArkOS-Emulators-and-Ports-information" porter="krishenriksen (kreal)" locat="Undertale.zip"

 Title="Ur-Quan_Masters ."
 Desc="The Ur-Quan Masters is a 2002 open source fangame modification, based on the action-adventure science fiction game Star Control II.  !!!Warning!!!
-This is a 369MB package and will take a while to download and install.
-It will also be downloaded from a server in China due to Github file size restrictions." porter="romadu" locat="UQM.zip" runtype="rtr"
+This is a 369MB package and will take a while to download and install." porter="romadu" locat="UQM.zip" runtype="rtr"

 Title="VVVVVV ."
 Desc="VVVVVV is a 2010 puzzle-platform game created by Terry Cavanagh.
 The free Make and Play Edition data.zip file is already included.
 You can also add your own purchased copy of the data.zip from your VVVVVV into the ports/VVVVVV folder if you prefer that version instead." porter="Christian_Haitian" locat="VVVVVV.zip" runtype="rtr"